AlejandroDev8/Dart/Readme.md

 - String interpolation
 - Multiline strings
 - Boolean types
-- Lists
+- Lists and Sets

-In the exercise, you'll also learn how to manipulate lists in Dart.
-A list of villains is created and then updated by changing the villain at index 0.
+In the exercise, you'll also learn how to manipulate lists and sets in Dart.
+A list of villains is created and then updated by changing the villain at index 0 and adding a new villain at the end.
+The list is then converted to a set to remove any duplicates, and then converted back to a list.

 To run this exercise, use the following commands: